 Businesses that rely on multiple suppliers via manual processes may find it difficult to achieve maximum value from existing relationships in an ever-changing world.
 Corporate climate change, an explosion of data and changing regulations all change the landscape of supplier management.
 Manual processes simply won't keep up.

-Reasons Why Your Business Needs A Supplier Management System
+Reasons Why Your Business Needs A Supplier Management Platform

 Evaluating whether your business's suppliers fulfil their obligations and meet expectations is essential for success.
 It ensures that your business can maximise the value of its relationships, while identifying new opportunities for innovation and performance improvement.

-A supplier management system enables you to track:
+A supplier management platform enables you to track:

 - Forecasted vs Actual Spend